fab-spec/fab/README.md

 # FAB Specification

-💎 FABs are a **compile target for frontend applications**.<br/>They unify **static sites, single page applications (SPAs) as well as server-rendered JavaScript UIs** in one bundle format, allowing instant deployment to a wide range of hosting platforms.
+💎 FABs are a **compile target for frontend applications**.

+They unify **static sites, single page applications (SPAs) as well as server-rendered JavaScript UIs** in one bundle format, allowing instant deployment to a wide range of hosting platforms.

 ## Framework adapters

 > **Note:** for now, you probably want to get started with [**@fab/static**](./packages/fab-static).
 It's a zero-config compiler for static sites with hooks to add **as much server-side logic as most apps need**.

 Working with one of these projects?
 Read the following

 * Create React App: [**@fab/static** — Usage with Create React App](./packages/fab-static)
 * Gatsby: [**@fab/static** — Gatsby installations](./packages/fab-static)